 The third Global Positioning System IIF satellite was boosted into orbit Oct.
-4, becoming the 32nd GPS satellite in the ’s constellation.
+4, becoming the 32nd GPS satellite in the Pentagon’s constellation.

 The GPS IIF series incorporates a new L5 civil signal used for safety operations and search-and-rescue, provides twice the signal accuracy over heritage satellites and carries an on-orbit reprogrammable signal processor.built the satellite for a 12-year design life, and it is slated to be turned over to the U.S. Air Force for testing in November after initial on-orbit checkout, says Paul Rossnock, vice president of government space systems for Boeing.